Updated April, 2021

 They even got a mention in the influential 'New Musical Express' newspaper where it was written; "Now he (Robert Plant) works all over the country with his backing group The Band of Joy.
 Already their disk has hit the Birmingham Top Twenty which is at least 'planting' the seeds of his talent".
 The "disk" mentioned is of course Robert's second failed solo single for CBS titled 'Long Time Coming' that actually had nothing to do with The Band of Joy!

 Robert Plant had hooked up again with Mike Dolan who managed his previous group called Listen and helped them get a recording contract.
-To get some free publicity for Robert and his band, Dolan proposed a "legalise pot" march for August 10, 1967 that was reported in the local newspaper.
+In a plan to gain some free publicity for Robert and his band, Dolan proposed a "legalise pot" march for August 10, 1967 that was reported in the local newspaper.
 Rob had a scheduled court appearance that day at the Wednesbury court house for a minor traffic offense.

 This "protest" attracted only a small group of Robert's friends who carried suitable signs that read "Don't Plant It Smoke It", and "Robert Plant Must Go Free".
 Dressed in his finest hippie attire, Robert ably defended himself in court and was cleared of the dangerous driving charge against him.
 When interviewed for the Wolverhampton Express and Star, Mike Dolan denied involvement but sadly, one protester who was a nurse, lost her job over the incident.